 - The Glory of God Prayer Group has also organised a Rosary confraternity that intercedes with the praying of the Rosary.

 - Letters are sent to the Parishes and places to be visited.
-A request is made to the Parish Priest to allow presentation of the word of God to the congregation during the mass.
+A request is made to the Parish Priest to allow a member of the team to speak to the congregation during the mass.

 - Outdoor crusades are held on the night of arrival of the Outreach Ministry group.